rubabfawad805-svg/Capstone_Project/README.md

 ---
 # 🧬 In Silico Drug Discovery Analysis of Ligands Against 7SFB
+Protein 7SFB, also known as Main Protease, is an essential constructive part of the COVID-19 virus without which the virus is rendered from replication.
+This protein is the master key to the virus's survival.

 ## 🏆 Key Finding
 **Metformin exhibited the highest binding affinity (-6.7 kcal/mol), driven by strong hydrogen bonding with active site residues.**